-Scope Content Please explain

-Row Company- Description of IFF's water policy is company-wide because we recognize water as a precious resource.
-The company-wide scope of our water policy supports the company-wide scope of our

-1 wide business targets.
-The aim of the policy components selected in the Content column is to affirm our recognition of water as a precious resource, frame the ambition and intent of our water

-dependency on stewardship strategy, and guide our implementation of the strategy to achieve our water goals.
-Our water strategy includes a 2020 water use intensity target for our legacy IFF

-water facilities.
-We include performance standards for direct operations to ensure we can achieve our global target, which we further surpassed in 2019 by achieving a 66.6%

-Description of reduction of water use per metric ton of production.
-IFF acknowledges the human right to water, sanitation and hygiene and has aligned its strategy with UN SDG 6, which

-business impact addresses access to clean water.
-IFF also committed to the CEO Water Mandate, a widely-recognized international water initiative beyond regulatory compliance.
-In 2019, IFF

-on water has also begun to make progress on our 2025 water recycling goal of having recycled water account for 50% of our non-product operations across all facilities including legacy

-Description of Frutarom sites, with the completion of a water recycling project at our Tilburg facility.
-IFF is committed to water stewardship through this goal and will continue to explore

-water-related innovative opportunities to work with stakeholders at our facilities and surrounding geographies.

-performance

-standards for

-direct operations

-Description of

-water-related

-standards for

-procurement

-Reference to

-international

-standards and

-widely-recognized

-water initiatives

-Company water

-targets and goals

-Commitment to align with public

-policy initiatives,

-such as the SDGs

-Commitments

-beyond regulatory

-compliance

-Commitment to

-water-related

-innovation

-Commitment to

-stakeholder

-awareness and

-education

-Commitment to

-water stewardship

-and/or collective

-action

-Commitment to

-safely managed

-Water, Sanitation

-and Hygiene

-(WASH) in the workplace

-Acknowledgement

-of the human right

-to water and

-sanitation

-Recognition of

-environmental

-linkages, for

-example, due to

-climate change
+Our water strategy includes a 2020 water use intensity target for our legacy IFF facilities.
+We include performance standards for direct operations to ensure we can achieve our global target, which we further surpassed in 2020 by achieving a 67.1% reduction of water use per metric ton of production.
+IFF acknowledges the human right to water, sanitation and hygiene and has aligned its strategy with UN SDG 6, which addresses access to clean water.
+IFF also committed to the CEO Water Mandate, a widelyrecognized international water initiative beyond regulatory compliance.
+In 2020, IFF has also begun to make progress on our 2025 water recycling goal of having recycled water account for 50% of our nonproduct operations across all facilities including legacy Frutarom sites, with the first full year of operation of a water recycling project at our Tilburg facility.
+IFF is committed to water stewardship through this goal and will continue to explore innovative opportunities to work with stakeholders at our facilities and surrounding geographies.

 (W6.2) Is there board level oversight of water-related issues within your organization?
-Yes